jamesericdavidson/jamesdavidson.xyz/content/posts/lab.md

 | Heading IDs (see links in this table) | [GNU Free Documentation License](#gnu-free-documentation-license): Heading from "Licence Text" to "GNU Free Documentation License" | |
 | | Date: To coincide with this release | |

-* Version 1.2.0 - 11/06/2022
+### Version 1.2.0

+Released on 2022-06-11.

 * Replaced Pandoc YAML
 * Added Introduction
 * Updated copyright year
 * Removed references to 'series of tutorials' and future labs
 * Clarified that the `linux-lab` repository contains prior versions
 * Added dates to document versions
 * Corrected a missing plural
 * Removed quote characters
 * Added missing code fencing

-* Version 1.1.0 - 17/06/2020
+### Version 1.1.0

+Released on 2020-06-17.

 * Changed fonts to [Liberation](https://en.wikipedia.org/wiki/Liberation_fonts) (PDF version only)
 * Added more Tasks
 * Added Presentation contents

-* Version 1.0.0 - 11/01/2020
+### Version 1.0.0

+Released on 2020-01-11.

 * Initial release

 # Basic shell commands